Hockey Concussion Protocol for Adult Leagues: The USA Hockey-Aligned Framework HAHL Uses

 Key Takeaways

-• Require written medical clearance and a minimum 7-day absence before any player gets back on the ice after a concussion
+• Require written medical clearance and a minimum 7-day absence before return to play, per consensus medical guidance

 What Commissioners Actually Need to Know About Concussions